-Emily has been a talented illustrator, designing unique characters her whole life.
-Her mother has always been amazed by Emily’s original ideas.
-For Emily, these ideas aren’t as one-of-a-kind as she’s told everyone.
+Zea has been a talented illustrator, designing unique characters her whole life.
+Her mother has always been amazed by the original ideas.
+For Zea, these ideas aren’t as one-of-a-kind as she’s told everyone.

 Void Watcher is August’s Flash Fiction that explores beyond our reality.
 Experience the story in written word, audio, artwork and ambient sounds.

-“Tomorrow is a brand-new day,” Mom said with a warm smile.
+“Tomorrow is a brand-new day,” Mom says with a warm smile.

 “Oh!
-Before you go to bed…” Mom said while leaning down below her office desk.
-She lifted an old cardboard box up onto the desk with a heavy thud. “…I was looking through the basement earlier and came across these gems.”
+Before you go to bed”—Mom leans down below her office desk.
+She lifts an old cardboard box onto the desk with a heavy thud—“I was looking through the basement earlier and came across these gems.”

-Mom flipped the box open and pulled out some sheets of paper.
+Mom flips the box open and pulls some sheets of paper out.
 “You know these.”

-“No way,” Emily folded her arms.
+“No way.”
+Zea folds her arms.
 “You kept all of this?”

 “You were such an artist, even then!”
-Mom said, flipping a sheet of paper around.
+Mom says, flipping a sheet of paper over.

-“I have no idea where you came up with these ideas,” Mom said, handing the drawing to Emily.
-She began to sift through the box saying, “there was that tiger in here that I liked too.”
+“I have no idea where you came up with these ideas,” Mom says, handing the drawing to Zea.
+She sifts through the box, saying, “There was that tiger in here that I liked too.”

-“Talent doesn’t seem to help get you employed,” Emily sighed.
-She handed the paper back to her mother.
+“Talent doesn’t get you employed,” Zea sighs.
+She hands the paper back to her mother.

-“You’ll find a job, dear,” Emily’s mother said while taking the drawing and placing it back into the box.
+“You’ll find a job, dear,” Zea’s mother says, taking the drawing and placing it back in the box.
 “You are exceptionally gifted.”